PhlDng/MenuToShoppingList/README.md

  ## Instructions:

  ###### Configuration of bot:
- The config.py file contains the requiered keys and passwords to run the bot.
+ The config.py file contains the required keys and passwords to run the bot.
  It should contain a Bot-Token for the Telegram-Bot, which can be created with the Bot-Father.
 For more information follow [this link](https://core.telegram.org/bots).

 In addition, the bot needs credentials of an SMTP-server to be able to send e-mails.
 The following should be added to the config.py file: